-It is anticipated that the ETFs will make distributions on a monthly basis.
+It is anticipated that each ETF will make distributions to its Unitholders on a monthly basis.
 Such distributions will be paid in cash unless a Unitholder is participating in the Reinvestment Plan.
 Distributions on USD Units will be paid in U.S. dollars.

 Distributions are not fixed or guaranteed.
 The Manager may, in its complete discretion, change the frequency or expected amount of these distributions, and there can be no assurance that an ETF will make any distribution in any particular period, or periods.
-Cash distributions consist primarily of income, including foreign source income and dividends from taxable Canadian corporations, less the expenses of the ETF, but may, at the Manager's discretion, include capital gains and/or returns of capital.
+Cash distributions are expected to consist of income, including foreign source income and dividends from taxable Canadian corporations, and capital gains, less the expenses of the ETF, and may, include return of capital.
+Generally, any distributions in excess of an investor's share of an ETF's net income and net realized capital gains for the year, if any, will represent a return of capital.
+A return of capital may not give rise to tax immediately but will reduce the adjusted cost base of Units held in the ETF and may result in the realization of a larger capital gain or smaller capital loss on a subsequent disposition of Units.